 Student Affairs; Deans; Faculties

-Improve progression rates of students from admits to registrants In progress.
-We have seen improvements recently thanks to earlier admission offers, enhanced scholarships and faculty outreach.
-Improved and enhanced communications with prospective students with timely responses to concerns and questions.
+Improve progression rates of students from admits to registrants Complete.
+We now provide earlier admission offers, enhanced scholarships, targeted faculty outreach and improved and enhanced communications with prospective students with timely responses to concerns and questions.
 Student Affairs; Deans; Faculties

 Increase the overall number of Indigenous students for undergraduate and graduate programs

-In progress.
+Ongoing.
 Over the past 10 years we have seen a dramatic growth in Indigenous enrolment thanks in large part to K-12 pathway programs, from 1,086 to 1,495 students in 2022/23—a 38% increase.
 Currently, Indigenous students comprise over 6% of the overall student population and are enrolled in every faculty.
-Beginning in 2022/23, undergraduate growth has slowed.
+Beginning in 2022/23, undergraduate growth has slowed but remains positive.

 Indigenous enrolment in graduate programs has increased by 41% over the last 10 years, and there are now 73 Indigenous PhD students at UVic—a 170% increase.